manoloah/panicbutton_app/panic_button_flutter/DEVELOPMENT_GUIDELINES.md

 ### Audio Integration Best Practices

-The app includes a comprehensive audio system for breathing exercises that follows these guidelines:
+The app includes a comprehensive audio system for breathing exercises with advanced session management and automatic pausing capabilities.
+The system underwent major architectural improvements to provide persistent sessions and robust error handling.
+Follow these guidelines:

+1. **Session Management & Lifecycle Architecture**
+   - **Session State Machine**: Comprehensive state tracking with 4 distinct states:
+     - `notStarted`: Initial state, shows pattern/duration selectors
+     - `playing`: Active breathing session with audio/visual guidance
+     - `paused`: Session suspended, preserving progress and allowing resume
+     - `finished`: Session completed or stopped, ready for new session

+   - **Persistent Sessions**: Sessions survive navigation and app backgrounding:
+     - User can navigate away and return to find session in paused state
+     - Session progress (accumulated time) is preserved
+     - Audio state (background music selection) is restored on resume

+   - **RouteObserver Integration**: Automatic session management:
+     - Sessions automatically pause when user navigates to other screens
+     - Audio is stopped to prevent background playback during navigation
+     - No manual intervention required from user to maintain session state

+   - **Enhanced Lifecycle Management**:
+     - Proper widget disposal prevents memory leaks and crashes
+     - Safe provider access with disposal checks throughout async operations
+     - Graceful handling of widget state changes during navigation

-1. **Audio Layer Architecture**
+2. **Audio Layer Architecture**
    - The audio system uses a three-layer approach:
      - **Background Music**: Ambient sounds for relaxation (river, rain, forest)
      - **Instrument Cues**: Audio cues that play at the start of inhale and exhale phases (replacing the old tones system)
      - **Voice Guidance**: Verbal instructions synchronized with breathing

-2. **Instrument Cues System (New Implementation)**
+3. **Instrument Cues System (New Implementation)**
    - **Purpose**: Provides precise audio cues at the beginning of inhale and exhale phases during breathing exercises
    - **Key Features**:
      - Phase-specific playback (inhale and exhale only, no hold phases)